algorithm-visualizer/algorithms/CONTRIBUTING.md

 ## Learning About Tracers

-[`tracers`](https://github.com/algorithm-visualizer/tracers) is the visualization library we use to visualize codes.
+The project [Algorithm Visualizer](https://github.com/algorithm-visualizer) has a visualization library in each supported language ([JavaScript](https://github.com/algorithm-visualizer/tracers.js), [C++](https://github.com/algorithm-visualizer/tracers.cpp), and [Java](https://github.com/algorithm-visualizer/tracers.java)) to visualize codes.

 There are five tracers in the library to visualize different types of data.